locutusjs/locutus/website/source/about.md

 ## A community effort

-Not unlike Wikipedia, Locutus is an ongoing community effort and so far we have ported [{{ site.functions |size }} functions](/functions).
+Not unlike Wikipedia, Locutus is an ongoing community effort.
 We're going however by [The McDonald's Theory](https://medium.com/what-i-learned-building/9216e1c9da7d), meaning that many of these functions are a first iteration, or otherwise have issues still.

 If you know a better way, we'd love to see your improvements.